pebonius/nswengine/README.md

 ## controls

-at the moment, the player controls movement between the rooms using arrow keys (up down left right)
+the player controls movement between the rooms using either arrow keys (up down left right) or mouse / touch input

-i want to add pointer controls (touch, mouse) later

 ## modifying the engine